Asanda65/Asanda65/README.md

 # Asanda Basnayake

 Hi there!
-I'm Asanda Basnayake, a software engineering student specializing in front-end development.
+I'm Asanda Basnayake, a software engineering student at NSBM Green University, specializing in front-end development.
 I'm passionate about creating beautiful and intuitive user interfaces that make people's lives easier.

 My journey as a developer began with a solid foundation in HTML, CSS, and JavaScript.
 Since then, I have expanded upon this base by learning a variety of languages and frameworks, including React and React Native.
 React's component-based architecture intrigues me in particular because it enables me to design scalable and reusable UI components.